-- Emerging trend of large corporate groups submitting similar and/or identical MOC documentation for numerous H contract numbers. - !
+- Emerging trend of corporate groups submitting similar and/or identical MOC documentation for numerous H contract numbers. - !
 Demographic information and content provided for MOC 1 for each SNP must be specific to the SNP's target population, service area, vulnerable members, and SNP type. - !
 Do not submit the same document by SNP detail (e.g., diabetes, CVD, ESRD) without customizing information. - !
 Provide adequate detail to describe the target population in the service area. - !
-Do not use national data alone to describe SNP population.
+SNPs renewing contract(s) after year two of operations must provide SNP-specific enrollee vs. proxy data. - !
+New plans may use national/proxy data to describe the intended membership but must provide a rationale for doing so and draw a correlation between the populations.